-iCare Super charges an upfront fee of $880 (including GST) to incorporate your trustee company and $220 for the ASIC annual return.
+iCare Super charges an upfront fee of $880 (including GST) to incorporate the trustee company and an additional $220 for the ASIC annual return.

 Yes, the transition is possible, but it involves updating the trust deed and reporting changes to the ATO and relevant asset registries. iCare Super is available to assist with detailed discussions and support throughout the process..
 Please contact iCare Super to discuss in detail.